 \section{Abstract}

-Existing studies on Quality Enhancement for Compressed Video (QECV) predominantly rely on known Quantization Parameters (QPs), employing distinct enhancement models per QP setting, termed non-blind methods.
-However, in real-world scenarios involving transcoding or transmission, QPs may be partially or entirely unknown, limiting the applicability of such approaches and motivating the development of blind QECV techniques.
-Current blind methods generate degradation vectors via classification models with cross-entropy loss, using them as channel attention to guide artifact removal.
-However, these vectors capture only global degradation information and lack spatial details, hindering adaptation to varying artifact patterns at different spatial positions.
-To address these limitations, we propose a pretrained Degradation Representation Learning (DRL) module that decouples and extracts high-dimensional, multiscale degradation representations from video content to guide the artifact removal.
-Additionally, both blind and non-blind methods typically employ uniform architectures across QPs, hence, overlooking the varying computational demands inherent to different compression levels.
-We thus introduce a hierarchical termination mechanism that dynamically adjusts the number of artifact reduction stages based on the compression level.
-Experimental results demonstrate that the proposed approach significantly enhances performance, achieving a PSNR improvement of 110\% (from 0.31 dB to 0.65 dB) over a competing state-of-the-art blind method at QP = 22.
-Furthermore, the proposed hierarchical termination mechanism reduces the average inference time at QP = 22 by half compared to QP = 42.
+Existing studies on quality enhancement for compressed video (QECV) predominantly rely on known quantization parameters (QPs), training separate enhancement models for each QP setting, which are referred to as non-blind methods.
+However, in practical scenarios such as transcoding and transmission, QPs may be partially or entirely unavailable, which limits the applicability of these methods and motivates the development of blind QECV techniques.
+Existing blind methods typically generate degradation vectors using classification models trained with cross-entropy loss, and employ them as channel attention to guide artifact reduction.
+Nevertheless, such degradation representations mainly capture global compression information and lack fine-grained spatial cues, making them less effective in handling spatially varying artifact patterns.
+To address this issue, we propose a pre-trained degradation representation learning module that decouples and extracts high-dimensional, multi-scale degradation representations from compressed video content, providing fine-grained guidance for artifact reduction.
+Furthermore, most existing blind and non-blind methods adopt a uniform inference architecture for all compression levels, ignoring the distinct computational demands of different QPs.
+To overcome this limitation, we introduce a sequential inference strategy that adaptively adjusts the number of artifact reduction stages according to the estimated compression level.
+Extensive experiments show that the proposed method significantly improves enhancement performance.
+In particular, at QP = 22, it raises PSNR improvement from 0.31 dB to 0.65 dB over the previous state-of-the-art blind method.
+Meanwhile, with the proposed sequential inference strategy, the average inference time at QP = 22 is reduced by 50\% compared with that at QP = 42.